-- (9) Delinquent marijuana taxes bear interest at the rate of 1.5 percent per month until paid.
-The taxes imposed by this subchapter shall become delinquent if not paid:(a) In the case of a timely filed return, no return filed or a late return, on or before the due date of the return. - (b) In the case of a deficiency determination of taxes, within 2 months after the date of demand. - (10) If due to neglect an incorrect return is filed, the entire tax finally determined is subject to a penalty of 25 percent of the tax exclusive of interest or other penalty.
-A person filing an incorrect return has the burden of proving that the error or errors were due to good cause and not due to neglect. - 139.979 Personal use.
+(9) Delinquent marijuana taxes bear interest at the rate of 1.5 percent per month until paid.
+The taxes imposed by this subchapter shall become delinquent is not paid: (a) In the case of a timely filed return, no return filed or a late return, on or before the due date of the return. (b) In the case of a deficiency determination of taxes, within 2 months after the date of demand.
+(10) If due to neglect an incorrect return is filed, the entire tax finally determined is subject to a penalty of 25 percent of the tax exclusive of interest or other penalty.
+A person filing an incorrect return has the burden of proving that the error or errors were due to good cause and not due to neglect.
+139.979 Personal use.
 An individual who possesses no more than 6 marijuana plants that have reached the flowering stage at any one time is not subject to the tax imposed under s.
 139.971.
 An individual who possesses more than 6 marijuana plants that have reached the flowering stage at any one time shall apply for the appropriate permit under s.
 139.972 and pay the appropriate tax imposed under s.
-139.971. - 139.980 Agreement with tribes.
-The department may enter into an agreement with a federally recognized American Indian Tribe in this state for the administration and enforcement of this subchapter and to provide refunds of the tax imposed under s.
+139.971.
+139.980 Agreement with tribes.
+The department may enter into an agreement with a federally recognized American Indian tribe in this state for the administration and enforcement of this subchapter and to provide refunds of the tax imposed under s.
 139.971 on marijuana sold on tribal land by or to enrolled members of the tribe residing on the tribal land.
+Section 36.
+157.06 (11) (hm) of the statutes is created to read: 157.06 (11) (hm) Unless otherwise required by federal law, a hospital physician, procurement organization, or other person may not determine the ultimate recipient of an anatomical gift based solely upon a positive test for the use of marijuana by a potential recipient.